 In Texas, if you are arrested for a felony or misdemeanor criminal offense, here is what you may expect:

 First, you will appear in front of a magistrate judge and bond will be set.
 In some instances – such as parole or probation violation – a defendant may be held without bail.
 At the initial arraignment, you will be advised of certain rights, including the right to counsel, the right to court-appointed counsel if you cannot afford an attorney (with the exception of Class C Misdemeanors), and, if you are a foreign national, the right to notify your country’s consulate.

 If you are able to post bail, which may be done using a bail bondsman, an attorney (for some offenses in some counties) or cash or property, you will be released.

 The next steps are likely to occur whether a defendant remains incarcerated or not.

 Depending upon whether the offense you are charged with is a felony or misdemeanor, you will either be formally charged through an indictment (felony cases) or a criminal information (misdemeanor).
-Felony indictments must be issued by the grand jury.
-Misdemeanor criminal informations are issued by the county or district attorney, depending upon the county.
+Felony indictments must be issued by a grand jury.
+Misdemeanor criminal information’s are issued by the county or district attorney, depending upon the county.

 Once you have been formally charged by indictment or information, you will receive a court date for a formal arraignment.
 At this hearing, you will enter a formal plea.
 Following arraignment, a schedule for discovery and trial will be set, and your case will be prepared for trial.